codemaster05330/timoanttila/content/blog/php-upgrade.md

 ### Compatibility issues with third-party modules

 If your PHP project uses third-party modules, you need to ensure that they're compatible with PHP 8.2 before upgrading.
-You can check the module's documentation or contact the module's developer for information about compatibility.
+You can check the module's documentation or contact the module's developer for compatibility information.
 If the module isn't compatible, you may need to find an alternative or update the module's code yourself.

 ## How to upgrade your PHP website safely